Icinga/chef-icinga2/README.md

 Few of LWRP attributes which are required to create an icinga2 Object are not declared `:required => true` in LWRP in favour of creating icinga2 Object template.

 Same LWRP resource used to create icinga2 `Object`, can also be used to create icinga2 `Template` as well.

+## icinga2 LWRP Resources Generated Object/Template File

+**LWRP Resource Object Config File Location**

+Icinga2 `Object` created by LWRP are stored under a separate directory `objects.d`.
+Directory name is configurable by node attribute `node['icinga2']['objects_d']`.

+This directory is created under icinga2 config directory `node['icinga2']['conf_dir']`.

+**LWRP Resource Object/Template Config File Name Convention**

+A LWRP generated icinga2 `Object's` are stored into a single file.
+It means each LWRP has its own conf file.

+As few of LWRP can create an `Object` and `Template`, below conf file name convention is followed through out LWRP resources.

+	Object conf file : "#{LWRP_NAME}.conf".
+	Template conf file : "#{LWRP_NAME}_template.conf".

+e.g.

+	LWRP `icinga2_host` object resources will create icinga2 `Host` objects conf file - /etc/icinga2/objects.d/host.conf

+	LWRP `icinga2_service` object resources will create icinga2 `Service` objects conf file - /etc/icinga2/objects.d/service.conf

+	LWRP `icinga2_service` tempalte resources will create icinga2 `Service` templates conf file - /etc/icinga2/objects.d/service_template.conf

+	LWRP `icinga2_applyservice` resources will create icinga2
+	`apply Service` conf file - /etc/icinga2/objects.d/applyservice.conf

+	and so on ..

+All LWRP generated icinga2 object/template/apply conf files are kept in a single directory and managed separately.

+## Default icinga2 /etc/icinga2/{conf.d,*.conf}

+As this cookbook supplies all necessary LWRP for icinga2 feature, object, template etc. it is a good practice and safe to say to use LWRP instead of managing configuration `/etc/icinga2/conf.d` or other `/etc/icinga2/*.conf` file.

+Default configuration varies from environment to environment and hence LWRP does not manage default configuration.

+Note: Default configuration file are not managed by this cookbook, apart from listed below: